Dusk Chorus: a birdsong walk with nature's music

 The mixed landscape of the Sharpham Estate beside the picturesque Dart estuary provides an ideal location for many different bird species, some of which will have just arrived back from their winter quarters in Africa.
 The birds will be in full song to set up territories and attract a mate.

 Thanks to support from the National Lottery Heritage Fund, we are able to offer some free places on this event for adults and children, for those who would find it hard to attend otherwise.
 Click the Costs tab above to see the prices.

 Our expert Mike Langman will help you to identify the various bird song and calls which should include Goldcrests, Blackcap, Mistle and Song Thrush and the beautiful evening song of the Blackbird.

 We might be lucky to hear Treecreeper in song and even a Tawny Owl.
-Last year we discovered singing Firecrests a first for the Sharpham Estate.
+In 2019 we discovered singing Firecrests, a first for the Sharpham Estate.

 Says Mike: "The dawn chorus is always promoted as being the best time to hear birds - but not so many realise evenings can be very nearly as good.
 "Blackbird song, my favourite of all our local birds, is actually better in the evenings than at dawn when they usually stop singing before daylight!"

 "The beautiful Sharpham Estate provides a good mixture of habitats and bird species - ideal for an interesting and informative walk".